The sika deer is a small, brown elk that lives in quiet marshes and forested wetlands on the lower Eastern Shore of Maryland.

-Sika deer live in isolated marshes, wetlands and swamps and thick loblolly pine forests.
-They are mostly nocturnal.
+Lives in isolated marshes, wetlands and swamps and thick loblolly pine forests.
+Mostly nocturnal.
 The sexes live separately except during breeding season: females usually live in small groups with their young, while males live alone during fall and winter and in groups of other males during spring and summer.

-Found throughout the lower Eastern Shore of Maryland, mostly in southern Dorchester County but also in Somerset, Wicomico and Worcester counties.
+Native to Japan, Taiwan and eastern Asia; found throughout the lower Eastern Shore of Maryland, mostly in southern Dorchester County but also in Somerset, Wicomico and Worcester counties.
 Females have a home range of about 150 acres, while males have a home range of nearly 500 acres.
-Sika deer are native to Japan, Taiwan and eastern Asia.

 The sika deer feeds at night on plants, grasses, marsh vegetation and crops such as corn and soybeans.

 No natural predators in the Chesapeake Bay watershed, but humans hunt sika deer for their meat.